SCO Group: Lawsuits begin

 On May 28, 2003, Novell counterattacked, saying its sale of the Unix business to the Santa Cruz Operation back in 1995 did not include the Unix software copyrights, and thus that the SCO Group's legal position was empty.
 Jack Messman, the CEO of Novell, accused SCO of attempting an extortion plan against Linux users and distributors.
 Unix has a complex corporate history, with the SCO Group a number of steps removed from the Bell Labs origins of the operating system.
 Novell and the SCO Group quickly fell into a vocal dispute that revolved around the interpretation of the 1995 asset-transfer agreement between them.
 That agreement had been uncertain enough at the time that an amendment to it had to be signed in October 1996, and even that was insufficiently unambiguous to now preclude an extended battle between the two companies.

-In July 2003, SCO began offering UnixWare licenses for commercial Linux users, stating that "SCO will hold harmless commercial Linux customers that purchase a UnixWare license against any past copyright violations, and for any future use of Linux in a run-only, binary format."
+In July 2003, SCO began offering UnixWare licenses for commercial Linux users, stating that "SCO will hold [as] harmless [any] commercial Linux customers that purchase a UnixWare license against any past copyright violations, and for any future use of Linux in a run-only, binary format."

 The server-based licenses were priced at $699 per machine, and if they were to become mandatory for Linux users, would represent a tremendous source of revenue for SCO.
 The potential for this happening was certainly beneficial to SCO's stock price, which during one three-week span in May 2003 tripled in value.

 Another counterattack came in August 2003, when Red Hat, Inc. v.
 SCO Group, Inc. was filed by the largest of the Linux distribution companies.